Key Differences Between OCR and IDP? - iCustoms

 FAQ's

-What is OCR in a visa?
+What is IDP in AI?

 Struggling to Extract, Catagorise & Validate Your Documents?